Bagbazar: Association with Sri Ramakrishna

 Possibly the first visit to a house in north Kolkata by Sri Ramakrishna was in 1877.
 He visited the ancestral house of Kalinath Bose, then numbered 40 Bosepara Lane (presently 47B, Ma Saradamani Sarani).
 It was here that he first met Harinath Chaterjee (later Swami Turiyananda), Gangadhar Ghatak (Gangopadhyay) (later Swami Akhandananda) and Girish Chandra Ghosh, the noted playwright.
 The Ramakrishna Sarada Math is housed at 10, Ramakrishna Lane, Baghbazar.

 Sister Nivedita came and lived in 53/1 Bosepara Lane.
 "Bagbazar in the northern part of Calcutta had its own fascination for Sri Ramakrishna’s devotees.
 On one side stood Balaram Bose’s house, the ‘Calcutta Citadel’ of Sri Ramakrishna, where his disciples repaired for rest.
 On its north-east is the huge family mansion of Girish Chandra Ghosh.
 A little to its north was the Holy Mother’s house.
 All these houses were encircled by the Ramkanto Bose Street and Bosepara Lane, whose very dust was trod upon by Sri Ramakrishna."
 She opened her school formally on 13 November 1898 at 16, Bosepara Lane, in the presence of Sarada Ma, Swami Vivekananda, Swami Brahmananda, Swami Saradanandane.
 The office of Udbodhan, the magazine founded by Swami Vivekananda, is also located in Bagbazar.

 Geography

 The old Chitpur Road (renamed Rabindra Sarani) was for many years the life line of Bagbazar.
 It followed the same track as the old pilgrim path built by Sabarna Roy Choudhury from Halisahar to Barisha.
 Tram tracks along Rabindra Sarani came to Bagbazar in 1904 and being renewed in 2007.
-Finally Tram service closed along Rabindra Sarani in Bagbazar since 2017 due to construction of Kolkata Metro Line 2.
+Finally Tram service closed along Rabindra Sarani in Bagbazar since 2012 due to construction of Green Line.
 While Rabindra Sarani cuts across Bagabazar from north to south, Bagbazar Street cuts across from Bagbazar Ghat in the west to Bidhan Sarani in the east.
 Girish Avenue is an extension of Chittaranjan Avenue.
 When it was built in the 1930s, a portion of the house of Girish Chandra Ghosh was spared and stands in the middle with the two flanges of the road on both sides of the house.
 There are numerous lanes and bylanes in Bagbazar.